mulesoft-assets/template-sfdc2sfdc-lead-migration/README.md

 During the Process stage, each SFDC Lead will be filtered depending on, if it has an existing matching lead in the SFDC Org B and if the last updated date of the later is greater than the one of SFDC Org A.
 The last step of the Process stage will group the leads and create them in SFDC Org B.
 Finally during the On Complete stage the Anypoint Template will both output statistics data into the console and send a notification email with the results of the batch execution.
-In any event the Anypoint Template can be configure to also move over the Account to which the Lead is related.
-The application can either, create the Account if it doesn't exists, assign the Lead to a pre-existing Account in Salesforce instance B, or do nothing in what regards to the Account.

 # Run it! <a name="runit"/>